Rescission of Contract: Meaning

 A business entered into two distributorship agreements.
 The agreements were profitable.

 The agreements would have contained more favourable terms for price and the profits made by the claimants had the defendants not lied during the negotiations.

-Damages were award for the additional profits which would have been earned at it not been for fraud of the defendant Clef Acquitaine SARL v Laporte Materials (Barrow) Ltd QB 488
+Damages are not awarded for the additional profits which would have been earned had it not been for fraud of the defendant Clef Acquitaine SARL v Laporte Materials (Barrow) Ltd QB 488